fimatmon/RemoteLeader/README.md

 # RemoteLeader
-RemoteLeader is a program for day-to-day control of remote work management.
-This is a demo version of it.
+RemoteLeader is a remote work management application.

+This is a presentation version of it.

 Username : Admin
 Password: Admin1234

-English GUI - Java 8
+Version 1.51 has an English GUI